Moncloa Chief of Staff

-The Moncloa Chief of Staff, officially called Director of the Cabinet of the Prime Minister, is the most senior political appointee in the Office of the Prime Minister of Spain.
-The Chief of Staff is appointed by the Prime Minister as its senior aide.
-This position has no executive authority although it is the principal advisor to the Prime Minister and it coordinates the work action of the different departments of the Government as well as lead the Cabinet Office.
+The Moncloa Chief of Staff, officially called Director of the Prime Minister's Cabinet (Note: It is also commonly referred to as "Director of the Cabinet of the Office of the Prime Minister" (Director del Gabinete de la Presidencia del Gobierno).), is the most senior political appointee in the Office of the Prime Minister of Spain.
+The chief of staff, with the rank of secretary of state, is appointed by the Prime Minister as its senior aide.
+This position has no executive authority although it is the principal advisor to the prime minister and it coordinates the work action of the different government departments, as well as lead the Cabinet Office.

-There is not a legal requirement for this role to exist but since Prime Minister Adolfo Suárez in 1976, each Prime Minister has appointed a person of their trust to this role.
-The current position is regulated in the Royal Decree 419/2018, of June 18, which restructures the Prime Minister's Office.
+There is not a legal requirement for this role to exist but, since Adolfo Suárez in 1976, each prime minister has appointed a person of their trust to this role.
+The chief of staff chairs the Steering Committee of the Prime Minister's Office (Comité de Dirección de la Presidencia del Gobierno), a body established in 2020 to "coordinate the advisory [bodies] and support the Prime Minister's Office activities" and it is integrated by all the high-ranking officials of the Office.

+Also, the chief of staff is a member of the General Commission of Secretaries of State and Undersecretaries and of the National Security Council—of which he is secretary.